|

 like he did meet Tarzan in person.
 Carey looked at several sources to

-try to proof the fact that Farmer did meet Doc.
+try to proof the fact that Farmer indeed did meet Doc.

 |